Novopoltavka: History

 As of 1886, a colony of Jews from somewhere in the Kherson Oblast inhabited the village.
 There were 120 farms, two synagogues, schools and shops.

-During the Great Patriotic War, 227 villagers fought the Nazi invaders, 78 of which were killed.
+During World War II, 227 villagers fought the Nazi invaders, 78 of which were killed.
 146 were decorated with government awards.
 In September 1941, The Nazis shot 837 people in the village.

 Economy

 The village possesses 4524 hectares of agricultural land, including 3475 hectares of rich, unused land.
 Winter wheat, barley, maize, sunflowers and sugar beets are all products of the village.
 The village also specializes in fattening cattle.